This post is also available in: Hindi

 Beetroot dry curry recipe, good as a side dish with rice or roti.

-- Salt ¼ teaspoon or as per taste
+- 1/4 tsp Salt or as per taste

 When they crackle, add the chopped onion and the green chilli.
-Sauté till the onion gets evenly browned.
+Sauté until the onion gets evenly browned.

 Add the Ginger-Garlic paste and fry for a few seconds to remove the raw smell.
 Now, peel and grate the beetroots and add to the pan.